janakavishwajith/fullstack-app/README.md

 # Serverless Testing Practices For AWS Lambdas

-This repository is a part of a master's thesis work under the CloWeE research group at Tampere University.
+This repository is a part of a M.Sc. thesis work under the CloWeE research group at Tampere University.
 It is a fork of a sample application created and maintained by the Serverless Framework.
 The purpose of this repository is to showcase the application of different automatic testing approaches for AWS Lambda applications.

 The application has been modified in the following ways from the original fork:
 - Converted to "traditional" Serverless Framework configuration (using AWS CloudFormation) away from Serverless Components